 The term “SEO content writing” covers a wide range of services.
 Some providers write individual blog posts.
 Others build entire content systems.
 The deliverables matter more than the label.

 A writing-only service gives you finished articles.
 You provide the topic, the keyword, and the brief.
 They write.
 You publish.
 If the keyword was wrong, the structure was off, or the internal linking was missing, the post won’t rank.
 That’s your problem.
+(For a deeper look at the writing-only model, see our breakdown of the 7 things that separate the best SEO article writing services from content mills.)

 A full-stack SEO content service handles the system: keyword research, content cluster architecture, writing, on-page optimization, schema markup, internal linking, and performance monitoring.
 You approve drafts.
 They handle everything else.